alexstaravoitau/navoshta.github.io/_posts/2017-02-05-end-to-end-deep-learning.md

 The driving simulator would save frames from three front-facing "cameras", recording data from the car's point of view; as well as various driving statistics like throttle, speed and steering angle.
 We are going to use camera data as model input and expect it to predict the steering angle in the `[-1, 1]` range.

-I have collected a dataset containing approximately **1 hour worth of driving data** around track 1.
+I have collected a dataset containing approximately **1 hour worth of driving data** around one of the given tracks.
 This would contain both driving in _"smooth"_ mode (staying right in the middle of the road for the whole lap), and _"recovery"_ mode (letting the car drive off center and then interfering to steer it back in the middle).

 ### Balancing dataset

-Just as one would expect, resulting dataset was extremely unbalanced and had a lot of examples with steering angles close to `0`.
+Just as one would expect, resulting dataset was extremely unbalanced and had a lot of examples with steering angles close to `0` (e.g. when the wheel is "at rest" and not steering while driving in a straight line).
 So I applied a designated random sampling which ensured that the data is as balanced across steering angles as possible.
 This process included splitting steering angles into `n` bins and using at most `200` frames for each bin:

 ```python
 df = read_csv('data/driving_log.csv')